OpenCageData/opencagedata-misc-docs/OpenCage-standard-BAA.md

 Covered Entity shall notify OpenCage of any limitation(s) in its Notice of Privacy Practices, to the extent that such limitation may affect OpenCage's use or disclosure of PHI.

 **3.2 Permission to Use or Disclose.**
-Covered Entity shall notify OpeNCage of any changes in, or revocation of, permission by an Individual to use or disclose PHI, to the extent that such changes may affect OpenCage's use or disclosure of PHI.
+Covered Entity shall notify OpenCage of any changes in, or revocation of, permission by an Individual to use or disclose PHI, to the extent that such changes may affect OpenCage's use or disclosure of PHI.

 **3.3 Restrictions.**
 Covered Entity shall notify OpenCage of any restriction to the use or disclosure of PHI that Covered Entity has agreed to in accordance with 45 CFR § 164.522.